plq/sqlite-tablecache/README.md

-This is a crude way to implement change notifications in sqlite.
+This is a crude way to implement data change notifications in sqlite.